 A critical consideration for most organizations approaching Evergreen IT is to understand where tooling will be valuable to assist the workload.
 Common examples are automated application testing, automated email communications, self-service scheduling, automated deployment orchestration and automated readiness checks.
 Our advice is to look extensively at where automation can achieve efficiencies for your Evergreen IT management plan.

 If you are going to build tools into your business case, you have to evaluate that tooling and make sure your licensing agreement coincides with your business case (i.e. annual subscription or perpetual licenses).
-Ultimately, you need to know the expected tooling cost and what the estimated savings will be to be able to calculate a Return-on-Investment.
-Including this in your document will further enhance the likelihood of getting the budget approved because it's an improvement to existing processes and ticks the all important automation box.
+Ultimately, you need to know the expected tooling cost and the estimated savings to be able to calculate a return on investment.
+Including this in your document will further enhance the likelihood of getting the budget approved because it improves existing processes and ticks all the important automation boxes.

 Recommendations